TanzuDK/TanzuTrends/README.md

 # TanzuTrends

-End goal, is a TAP application, that can grab trends about Tnzu topics, and display them.
+End goal, is a TAP application, that can grab trends about Tanzu topics, and display them.